Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 - Skipping barrier repair: Jumping straight to resurfacing without first restoring the skin barrier leads to increased sensitivity and slower healing.

-- Overusing strong actives: Layering retinol, acids, and Vitamin C simultaneously on compromised skin causes irritation and can stall progress.
+- Overusing strong actives: Layering retinol, acids, and vitamin C simultaneously on compromised skin causes irritation and can stall progress.

 - Ignoring treatment timing: Not spacing sessions correctly prevents the skin from rebuilding between appointments and reduces overall results.